microsoft/finops-toolkit/docs-mslearn/framework/optimize/rates.md

 You have commitment discounts in place at this point.
 As you move beyond the basics, consider the following points:

-- Configure commitments to automatically renew for [reservations](/azure/cost-management-billing/reservations/reservation-renew.md) and [savings plans](/azure/cost-management-billing/savings-plan/renew-savings-plan.md).
+- Configure commitments to automatically renew for [reservations](/azure/cost-management-billing/reservations/reservation-renew) and [savings plans](/azure/cost-management-billing/savings-plan/renew-savings-plan).
-- Calculate cost savings for [reservations](/azure/cost-management-billing/reservations/calculate-ea-reservations-savings.md) and [savings plans](/azure/cost-management-billing/savings-plan/calculate-ea-savings-plan-savings.md).
+- Calculate cost savings for [reservations](/azure/cost-management-billing/reservations/calculate-ea-reservations-savings) and [savings plans](/azure/cost-management-billing/savings-plan/calculate-ea-savings-plan-savings).
 - If you use multiple accounts, clouds, or providers, expand coverage of your commitment discounts efforts to include all accounts.
   - Consider implementing a consistent utilization and coverage monitoring system that covers all accounts.
 - Establish a process for centralized purchasing of commitment-based offers, assigning responsibility to a dedicated team or individual.
 - Consider programmatically aligning governance policies with commitments to prioritize SKUs and locations that are covered by reservations and aren't fully utilized when deploying new applications.
-- If you need to monitor the usage of commitment discounts outside of the Azure portal, consider deploying FinOps hubs which includes a [Rate optimization report](https://aka.ms/ftk/pbi/RateOptimization) that summarizes existing and potential savings from commitment discounts, like reservations and savings plans.
+- If you need to monitor the usage of commitment discounts outside of the Azure portal, consider deploying FinOps hubs, which include a [Rate optimization report](https://aka.ms/ftk/pbi/RateOptimization).
+It summarizes existing and potential savings from commitment discounts, like reservations and savings plans.

 <br>